-The Dominguez District overlies the West Coast Subbasin and the Central Subbasin of the Los Angeles Groundwater Basin, both of which are adjudicated.
-The District has an allowable pumping allocation (APA) of 10,417.45 acre-feet per year (AFY) of adjudicated rights in the West Coast Subbasin and an APA of 6,480 AFY in the Central Subbasin.
-These adjudication rights are considered 100 percent reliable, thus, Cal Water expects that, under all hydrologic conditions, groundwater supplies will fully meet future groundwater demands.
+The District overlies the West Coast Subbasin of the Los Angeles Groundwater Basin, which is adjudicated.
+The District has an APA of 4,070 acre-feet per year (AFY) of adjudicated rights in the West Coast Subbasin.
+These adjudication rights are considered 100 percent reliable.
+Thus, Cal Water expects that, under all hydrologic conditions, groundwater supplies will fully meet future groundwater demands.